jimratliff/GenoMac-user/README.md

-### Authorization to use particular apps
-Some apps require additional steps to authorize the user to execute the app.
-These fall into the following categories:
-- Apps that require signing into an account for that app.
-These include 1Password and Microsoft Office {{TextExpander has been DEPRECATED from Project GenoMac, and TextExpander.}} The Hypervisor walks the user through this process, launching the relevant app and displaying, via Quick Look, a document detailing the process.[^EXAMPLE_WALK-THROUGH_AUTHORIZATION]
-- Apps that require a license file, such as BetterTouchTool and [Witch](https://manytricks.com/witch/).
-The Hypervisor programmatically installs these files.[^HYPERVISOR_INSTALLS_LICENSE_FILES]
-- Apps that require entering a key to authorize.
-  - Alfred: Alfred’s basic functionality is free to use, but more-advanced functionality (the Alfred Powerpack) requires entering a Powerpack license.
-The Hypervisor interactively prompts you to enter a Powerpack license via a Keyboard Maestro status-menu-triggered macro that pastes the Alfred Powerpack textual license code into the appropriate text box in Alfred’s preferences.[^ALFRED_KEY_IS_SECURE]<sup>,</sup>[^KM_MACRO_IN_RESOURCES]
-  - Keyboard Maestro: Because Keyboard Maestro has an initial trial period for every new user account, you can use a Keyboard Maestro macro to register your license to Keyboard Maestro!
-Specifically, the Hypervisor interactively prompts you to use an already-Dropbox-synced Keyboard Maestro status-menu-triggered macro that chooses the “Register Keyboard Macro…” menu item to populate the email-address and serial-number fields with the credentials under which Keyboard Maestro is registered.[^KM_KEY_IS_SECURE]<sup>,</sup>[^KM_MACRO_IN_RESOURCES]

-[^EXAMPLE_WALK-THROUGH_AUTHORIZATION]: {{Change example: TextExpander has been DEPRECATED from Project GenoMac: TextExpander,}} See, e.g., `scripts/settings/interactive_configure_textexpander.sh`, which launches TextExpander and displays the Markdown document `resources/docs_to_display_to_user/TextExpander_how_to_configure.md`.
-[^HYPERVISOR_INSTALLS_LICENSE_FILES]: (a) The BetterTouchTool license file is installed by the Hypervisor using `install_btt_license_file()` from `scripts/settings/set_bettertouchtool_settings.sh`.
-The license file is expected to be sourced from the user’s Dropbox: `~/Dropbox/Preferences_common/BetterTouchTool/LICENSE/bettertouchtool.bttlicense`. (b) The Witch license file(s) is/are installed by the Hypervisor using `install_Witch_license_files()` from `scripts/settings/set_witch_settings.sh`.
-The Witch license files are expected to be found in the shared Dropbox folder: `~/Dropbox/Preferences_common/Witch/LICENSE/Files_to_transfer`.
-[^ALFRED_KEY_IS_SECURE]: Note that the Alfred Powerpack license key is *not* stored in this or any other repository.
-It is stored within the definition of the Keyboard Maestro macro, which itself is stored in a not-publicly-accessible Dropbox-synced file.
-[^KM_KEY_IS_SECURE]: Like the Alfred Powerpack license key, the Keyboard Maestro serial number is *not* stored in this or any other repository.
-It is stored within the definition of the Keyboard Maestro macro, which itself is stored in a not-publicly-accessible Dropbox-synced file.
-[^KM_MACRO_IN_RESOURCES]: A redacted version of this Keyboard Maestro macro is provided in this repo at `resources/keyboard_maestro_macros_for_hypervisor/GenoMac Bootstrap Macros.kmmacros`.
-There are placeholders where the two license credentials need to be.
-You can replace those placeholders with your own credentials.

 ### Settings are distinguished on two dimensions: between (a) purely bootstrap vis-à-vis idempotent and (b) normally performed only once (PERM) vis-à-vis performed every complete run of Hypervisor (SESH)